kenokrieger/IntroToGPUSimulations/README.md

 increasing the lattice size and compare the spin updates per nanosecond.
 You should notice that it drastically increases with lattice size.
 You can go up to 20480 x 20480 lattices to see a performance increase.

+## 3. Moving to C

+The simulation now runs reasonably fast, but we can do better.
+However, we need to venture deeper in the programming world and use a lower level language such as C. C has the extension CUDA C which allows us to take full control of our GPU.
+To prepare for this, we first take a step back and write a simple C/C++ program as a little warm up.

+To run the program change into the directory ```3_Moving_to_C``` and build the application using CMake (if you are new to working with compiling and building a program, I recommend opening the directory with Jetbrain's IDE Clion as it will take care of all the compiling for you).
+You can then run the application either in the IDE of your choice or in the command line with ```./multising```.
+We lost some computation speed but drastically outperformed the raw python implementation.
+Again, you can check your results by executing ```validation.py```.

+## 4. The second GPU simulation